Fell-x27/cfd/README.md

 ### Can I create a staking pool?
 Yes, of course.
 This is a standard option, just use the pool-manager in the menu.

+### What about KES keys?
+You can refresh them with a single command :)

 ### Can CFD be used in production?
 CFD manages the entire infrastructure of the Medusa Wallet.
+So yes.

 ### What's the purpose of the `cli` option in the start menu?
 This is a CFD wrapper over `cardano-cli` that performs all the same functions, but: